ValentinCiceu/Sound-Assignment/README.md

 Then after this scene you enter the music part of the project where a dubstep music is played and based on the beats of the song, shapes pulsate to it.
 Also the guitar is still used to create some affects.

-In this stage the user can press 1 , 2 , 3 and 4 to go through 4 modes of visualisation
+In this stage the user can press the 4 arrow keys go through 4 modes of visualisation

 ### What are these visualisation modes?